debsubdavis/hydropho-natics/poc/vggish/README.md

 ## To Dos:

 In Scope:
 1. find wav files of interest
         - find the annotated images
         - see what the sounds are
         - choose a representative sample (or all) of them for analysis
         - see if we can match them back to .wav files
         - get those wav files in a directory we can use
 2. base understand preprocessing code
 3. run wav files through
 4. get embeddings to run on one file
-    6. save embedding output
+5. save embedding output
-    7. run embeddings on all files and save all outputs
+6. run embeddings on all files and save all outputs
-    8. run PCA or other dimensionality reduction to see clustering
+7. run PCA or other dimensionality reduction to see clustering
-    9. graph PCA-reduced output
+8. graph PCA-reduced output

 Out of scope:
-    1. labeling samples
+1. Altering constants (e.g., hop length, windows)
-    2. tying samples back to their original sounds
+2. labeling known sounds in embeddings
-    3. understanding all elements of model
+3. understanding post-processing

 ## Concerns/Questions/Future work